-This Fresh Strawberry Cake is one of the best strawberry cake recipes I’ve ever had!
-It’s made from scratch and is so incredibly moist (thanks to the yogurt).
+This Fresh Strawberry Yogurt Cake is one of the best homemade strawberry cake recipes I’ve ever had!
+It’s made from scratch and is so incredibly moist.
 And that lemon glaze?
-Such an incredibly delicious addition!
+Such an amazingly delicious addition!

 It’s hard to believe, but I actually didn’t learn to like strawberries until I was a young adult.
 How can someone not like strawberries, right?!
 But I didn’t.

 At first, I was going to just politely skip taking any dessert, but my friend kept raving about how his mom was known for her strawberry pie and it started to become clear that it was kind of a big deal to him and to his mom too.

 The only problem is, it never feels like the season is long enough and I always feel like I barely have time to enjoy all of my favorite strawberry desserts.